southeo/C3G_Search_Project/README.md

 ` EBI_Database_Consolidated_[Date of creation].txt `

 ### Updating the Reference File
-If the reference file on disc is outdated with respect to the EBI Database, you may update the metadata file with the following command:
+The reference file should be updated as files are downloaded onto Beluga.
+It may be updated with the following command:
+` python WebScraper.py `
+You may also submit it as a job using:
-` sample command `
+` sbatch WebScraper.sh `

 This will scan through the EBI Web portal and create a new metadata file with the updated information.
 This script may take a few hours to run; it is recommended that this script be run on a compute node.

+## Data Organizational Structure